Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 cp -r dev builds/pwa/release-uuid/app
 ```

-Whenever you make changes, run that copy script to update the builds dir when you generate an apk or pwa.
+Whenever you make changes, run that copy script to update the builds dir before you generate an apk or pwa.

 ## Modifying the tangy-form lib